conradsnicta/armadillo-code/README.txt

   make

 * Step 6:
-  If you didn't use CMAKE_INSTALL_PREFIX option, and have access to root/administrator/superuser privileges (ie. able to use "sudo"), type the following command:
+  If you and have access to root/administrator/superuser privileges (ie. able to use "sudo") and didn't use the CMAKE_INSTALL_PREFIX option, type the following command:

   sudo make install

-  If you don't have root/administrator/superuser privileges, make sure that you used the CMAKE_PREFIX_PATH option in Step 4, and type the following command:
+  If you don't have root/administrator/superuser privileges, make sure that you use the CMAKE_PREFIX_PATH option in Step 4, and type the following command:

   make install